yxeGithub/DensDocs/README.md

 # DensDocs
-A location to store my documentaion of handy commands
+A location to store my documentation of handy commands